codemagic-ci-cd/cli-tools/docs/google-play/tracks/promote-release.md

 ##### `--source-track=SOURCE_TRACK_NAME`

-Name of the track from where releases are promoted from.
+Name of the track from where releases are promoted.
 For example `internal`
 ##### `--target-track=TARGET_TRACK_NAME`